pantheon-systems/quicksilver-examples/webhook/README.md

 Setting up this example is easy:

-- Copy `webhook.json` to `files/private/webhook.json` after adding the webhook url and optional api key.
+- Copy `webhook.json` to `files/private/webhook.json` after adding the webhook url and an optional api key.
   - The token `:api_key` may be used in the url.
 It will be replaced with the value of the `api_key` property when data is sent.
 - Add the example `webhook.php` script to the `private/scripts/webhook.php` directory of your code repository.
-- Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
+- Add a Quicksilver operations in the example below to your `pantheon.yml`.
 - Clear cache, sync code, clone a db, or deploy and take a look at your webhook handler for events!

-If using the accompanying Drupal module, you may retrieve the api key from the configuration page after installation.
+If using the accompanying Drupal module, you will need to retrieve and set the api key from the configuration page after installation.

+You may also set the Drupal module to test mode from the configuration page.
+This will write all the data received to the db log.

-You may want to use the `terminus workflows watch` command to get immediate debugging feedback.
+Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml` ###